 Shape & Bake Brioche Bread

-- Proceed to split the dough into 16 equal balls and divide them between two 9″x5″ bread pans.
-Allow to proof for 1 hour, then cover and refrigerate for 4 hours.
+- Once kneaded, allow the dough to proof for 1 hour, then cover and refrigerate for 4 hours.

 Check out these other yeast-based baked goods: